-Electrochaea’s mission is to solve one of the most pressing challenges facing energy systems of the future: the integration of fluctuating renewables into the electricity grid.
+Electrochaea’s mission is to solve one of the most pressing challenges that energy systems of the future are facing: the integration of fluctuating renewables into the electricity grid.
 We aim to achieve this goal by using our proprietary BioCat energy storage technology.

 Participating in the BioCat project is a reflection of our green ambitions.
 Moreover, we see great potential in participating in a project that both reduces BIOFOS’ carbon footprint and energy consumption at the same time as it enables us to produce even more biogas.
 If we imagine that the Power-to-gas facility runs 3000 hours a year, it will contribute to 7% of the goal we have for CO2 reduction, which are very good prospects.